Pre Engagement Agreement – Building Inspection

 s) This report is not a Swimming pool Safety report and the report will not include comment on Swimming Pools, Spas including pumps and equipment.

-14. The Inspector may cease an Inspection or not inspect an Area, upon encountering asbestos, mould, Magnesite or heavy timber damage, which causes the Inspector to have safety concerns.
+14. The Inspector may cease an Inspection or not inspect an Area, upon encountering asbestos, electrical wiring considered unsafe, mould, water ponding in areas, Magnesite or heavy timber damage, which causes the Inspector to have safety concerns.

 15. The Inspection Report will be limited to the Extent of Reporting and will therefore only include information in relation to: